Easy Lemon Muffins With Greek Yogurt

 I remove my muffins by popping up from the bottom; they typically pop out clean!

 Place the muffins on a baking rack to help cool off before you bag them up!
 These do tend to hold the heat, so be sure to cool them properly!
-I have about ten different wire racks; when I go on a baking frenzy, it’s really handy to have a lot of them!
+I have about ten different wire racks; when I go on a baking frenzy, it’s convenient to have a lot of them!
 I use mine at least once a week!

 Pop them out and enjoy!